Emma Petty Addams | Mormon Women for Ethical Government

 Rev. Gregory E. Kendrick, Jr. | Cory-Glenville Community Center

 Rev. Gregory E. Kendrick, Jr. is a native of Chicago, IL and currently lives and is in ministry in the greater Cleveland area.
 He is a graduate of Denison University with a B.A. in Religion and a graduate of Methodist Theological School in Ohio with a Master of Divinity (M.Div.).
 He has been a United Methodist pastor for nearly 10 years having previously served congregations in Columbus, OH.
 Currently he is Interim Pastor of Cory UMC and Pastor of Connections at Church of the Saviour.
 He also serves as the Executive Director of the Cory-Glenville Community Center.
 Rev. Kendrick is the father of two children - Caleb, 6, and Charis, 4.

 Heidi J. Kim is an educator and Episcopalian living in Minneapolis, MN.
 She served as the Staff Officer for Racial Reconciliation for The Episcopal Church for five years, listening and learning with Episcopalians and Anglicans throughout the church.
+Currently, Heidi serves as the Director for Talent and Organizational Culture at Propel Nonprofits.
 Heidi’s experience in church-wide ministry as well as in higher and secondary education has focused on the stories of the survivors and disrupters of oppression and marginalization, as well as the struggles of well-intentioned people to speak about volatile issues without endangering relationships with family, friends, and community.
 She holds a deep commitment to working with curious, diligent, and passionate people of faith to maintain stronger and more faithful communities.